 The Lotus Cat Food Company is enjoying a spike in sales.
 A few months earlier, goony owners Landau and Maltby clubbed a shareholder and inadvertently sent him sailing through the magic grinding machine.
 A new product ships.
 The kitties eat.
 The kitties kill.
 Landau and Maltby rely on gravedigger Caleb and his digs at “Farewell Acres” for a not-so-fresh supply of their secret ingredient.
 When that well runs dry, they murder bums.
 Three cheers for big business!
 For some reason, Dr. Howard Glass and Nurse Angie are on the case.
 Mortician comedy.
 Make-out breaks.
 Kitten surgery gore.
 Necro touchy-feely.
 For a Lotus employee, it’s all in a day’s work.

 Old fashioned in terms of explicitness, but never at a loss for supple kinks, The Corpse Grinders is an invigorating experience.
 No matter how many times you’ve seen it.
-Luscious, dirt-cheap visuals (the corpse-grinding machine’s goopy discharge), a non-stop barrage of freaks, and Ted’s exotic technical skills all unite to form a writhing monument to independent weirdness.
+Luscious, dirt-cheap visuals (the corpse-grinding machine’s goopy discharge), a non-stop barrage of freaks, and Ted’s exotic and colorful technical skills all unite to form a writhing monument to independent weirdness.
 Better yet, the film lacks the rambling numbness that sometimes seeps into the T.V.M. oeuvre (main offender: Girl In Gold Boots).
 It’s short, sweet, and unified.
-Legit.

 The profits from this $47,000 investment made Ted V. Mikels a millionaire.
 He does not fool around.